Abay32/Practical-Data-Analysis-with-Python-/README.md

 Strata scratch is an online platform for Data science practice.
 It includes from easy to advanced data science problems.
-The exercise covers different tech campanile's such as:
+The exercise covers different tech campaninies such as:
   - google,
   - Facebook/meta,